notrab/react-use-cart/README.md

 - `onItemUpdate`: Triggered on items updated in your cart, unless you are setting the quantity to `0`, then `onItemRemove` will be invoked
 - `onItemRemove`: Triggered on items removed from your cart
 - `storage`: Must return `[getter, setter]`
+- `metadata`: A custom metadata object for the cart.
+Useful for global cart state.

 ## `useCart`